shepmaster/rust-ffi-omnibus/site/string_arguments/index.md

 {% example src/main.jl %}

-Julia strings are automatically converted.
-The `Cstring` type from Julia is compatible with the Rust `CStr`, as it also assumes a `NUL` terminator byte and does not allow null bytes embedded in the string.
+Julia strings (of base type `AbstractString`) are automatically converted to C strings.
+The `Cstring` type from Julia is compatible with the Rust type `CStr`, as it also assumes a `NUL` terminator byte and does not allow `NUL` bytes embedded in the string.